infoshift/guides/README.rst

   - The truth is you are never always correct.

 5) Speaks his/her mind
-  - You, every though, and every knowledge you have are of big value.
   - With good intentions and an open mind, speak what you think.
-  - It is a contribution that counts.
+  - Your every thought and every knowledge counts.
+These are valuable.
   - If you find a video funny, share it with everyone so everyone can share the laughter.

-6) Always Learning
+6) Always learning
   - There's always something to learn from everyone and everything.
   - "Everyday is an opportunity to learn something new.
 Another day to disprove something that I knew."

+7) Embraces randomness
+  - It has been with us since the beginning.
+Find positivity in it and embrace it.

 [WIP] Guide to Infoshift's Work Culture